Enrolling your ebooks in Amazon Kindle KDP Select exclusivity can definitely increase sales

-But after five or six times in and out of Amazon exclusivity, I can honestly say that I believe the benefits of KDP Select diminish towards the end of the second enrolment period, and then decline further in the third.
+But after five or six times in and out of Amazon KDP Select exclusivity, I can honestly say that I believe the benefits of KDP Select diminish towards the end of the second enrolment period and then decline further in the third.

 As Amazon only asks for 90 days of exclusivity, perhaps this in itself explains the sales drop-off.

 Amazon obviously needs to reward publishers for granting KDP Select exclusivity.
-Otherwise, there would be no point to the exercise.
+Otherwise, there would be no point in the exercise.

 So, perhaps Amazon is only prepared to reward for a certain amount of time, which would explain why the required exclusivity period is quite short, and why the consecutive second and third enrolments are less successful.

-Whatever the reasons, I can only offer my conclusions on KDP Select from my own experience.
+Whatever the reasons, I can only offer my conclusions on Amazon KDP Select from my own experience.

 Firstly, yes KDP Select certainly does increase ebook sales.
 Plus, by gaining access to Kindle Unlimited readers via KDP Select, page reads should start to happen in the first 90 day period.

-Secondly, there is still benefit in a second consecutive 90 day period.
+Secondly, there is still a flow-on benefit in a second consecutive 90 day period.

 But lastly, leaving your ebooks permanently enrolled has limited benefit, as sales and page reads seem to slowly fade away.
-It would be better to consider returning to open publishing may be a better option.
+It would be better to consider returning to open publishing as it could be a better option.

 That is the route I am taking at present through Draft2Digital, but I will certainly return some of my ebooks to KDP Select exclusivity in the future, and hope for another sales and page reads spike.